deemp/projects/README.md

 ```sh
 stack run
 ```
 * As a script.
-Assume you put the code into `script.hs`
+Assume you put the code into `script.hs` somewhere
 ```sh
 chmod +x script.hs
 ./script.hs